What Vitamin Supplements Should You Take On A Keto Diet?

 The ketogenic diet, also known as a ‘’keto diet’’ is a powerful method to burn fat, optimise brain power and curb food cravings.

-But unlike most diets, following keto requires you to focus on high-fat foods and include few to no carbohydrates.
+Following a keto diet requires you to focus on high-fat foods and include few to no carbohydrates.
 As a rule of thumb, it typically consists of 70-75% fat 20% protein and 5-10% carbs.

 While switching to Keto has proven health benefits, it can be a rocky ride.
 The Keto flu is a well-known side effect when starting the diet, causing headaches, nausea and constipation due to the sudden change in diet.
 Over the long term, the food eliminated from your previous diet could be removing important nutrients, putting you at risk of deficiency.